Here are 5 things I’d do if I were to start my eCommerce business from scratch in 2017

 1. An expensive website

-And that really doesn’t surprise me at all, given just how simple it is to create a really good looking, high converting, functional and mobile responsive website using Shopify.
+And that really doesn’t surprise me at all, given just how simple it is to create a really good looking, functional, mobile responsive website using WordPress.

 Regardless of which platform you choose, though, you MUST make sure your website AND your checkout process works perfectly on mobile!